 Choose an Admin Username (do not use “admin” as your username, this is a permanent name).
 Choose a password.
 These will be what you use to login to WordPress once it’s installed.
 Write it Down.

 Enter your email address (again, all site information will be sent here).
 Read and agree to the terms.
 Click the Install Now button.

 After WordPress has been installed, you should see the “Status: success” indication.
 Take note of the information to access your new WordPress site.
 This information will also be sent to you via email.

-Now that you have set up wordpress and hosting with BlueHost you can upgrade from a free wordpress theme to a paid one by Using the Genesis Platform and a Restored 316 Theme like mine if you want to upgrade.
+Now that you have set up WordPress and hosting with Bluehost you can upgrade from a free WordPress theme to a paid one by Using the Genesis Platform and a Restored 316 Theme like mine if you choose to upgrade.